 Simply, hot glue a piece of cording to the back of the wood.

 Turn them over and hot glue your preserved sand dollar.
 Add some festive ribbon too.

-On one of our shell ornament, we used the inside of a broken sand dollar.
-The little “birds” if you will added a different look to one of the ornaments.
+On one of our shell ornaments, we used the inside of a broken sand dollar.
+The little “birds” if you will add a different look to one of the ornaments.

 HOW TO MAKE SEA SHELL DECORATIONS: CRATE SIGNS